 However, he added the government must organise the grant promptly “so people get the money they need and quickly”.

-Accountants in Bourne End can help those whom this package might apply to.
+Accountants in Buckingham can help those whom this package might apply to.